Integrating Empirical Biography with Theoretical Framework Development

 4.1 Benjamin Franklin: The Prototype of Self-OS Engineering

-Franklin established his "13 Virtues" at age 22 and practiced them throughout his life.
-This represents humanity's first systematic Self-OS Engineering experiment.
+Franklin established his "13 Virtues" at age 20 and practiced them throughout his life.
+This represents one of humanity's earliest documented systematic self-improvement experiments.

 "I wished to live without committing any fault at any time; I would conquer all that either natural inclination, custom, or company might lead me into.
 As I knew, or thought I knew, what was right and wrong, I did not see why I might not always do the one and avoid the other."